lno5555/CDT_BRAVO/red_team_tools/icmp_c2/readme.md

 ## Overview

-This project demonstrates a **basic ICMP-based Command & Control (C2) channel** implemented in Python for educational and defensive security purposes.
+This project demonstrates a **basic ICMP-based Command & Control (C2) channel** implemented in Python.

 The system consists of: